KSPModdingLibs/KSPCommunityFixes/README.md

   - The callback will only be called when the field value has actually been modified.
   - The "object" argument will contain the previous field value (instead of the new value).
 - **PersistentIConfigNode** [KSP 1.8.0 - 1.12.3]<br/>Disabled by default, you can enable it with a MM patch.
 Implement `IConfigNode` members marked as `[Persistent]` serialization support when using the `CreateObjectFromConfig()`, `LoadObjectFromConfig()` and `CreateConfigFromObject()` methods.
 - **ReflectionTypeLoadExceptionHandler** [KSP 1.8.0 - 1.12.3]<br/>Patch the BCL `Assembly.GetTypes()` method to always handle (gracefully) an eventual `ReflectionTypeLoadException`.
-Since having an assembly failing to load is a quite common scenario, this ensure such an situation won't cause issues with other plugins.
+Since having an assembly failing to load is a quite common scenario, this ensure such a situation won't cause issues with other plugins.
 Those exceptions are logged (but not re-thrown), and detailed information about offending plugins is shown on screen during loading so users are aware there is an issue with their install.
 This patch is always enabled and has no entry in `Settings.cfg`.

 ### License